inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 ## Change the record landing page

-When you click on a search result, you navigate in the details page of a specific record.
-This section shows you how to change the way the information is displayed in the details page.
+When you click on a search result, you navigate to the details page of a specific record, often called the record landing page.
+This section shows you how to change this page.

-We are going to configure our instance to use our template for displaying the information in the record's landing page.
-Open the `invenio.cfg` file and add the below:
+We are going to configure our instance to render the record landing page with our custom template.
+Open `invenio.cfg` and add the below:

 ```python
 from invenio_rdm_records.config import RECORDS_UI_ENDPOINTS